allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 * Duplicated clicks.
 * Fraudulent clicks.

-In simple steps, batch job loads all clicks and emissions from previous day, recalculates statistics and overwrites those saved by Online Layer.
+In simple steps, batch job loads all clicks and emissions from the previous day, recalculates statistics and overwrites those saved by Online Layer.
 In our case, this happens once a day.

 Your recalculation job could look like this: